mpyw/cowitter/README_EXAMPLES.md

 <a href="<?=h($result->search_metadata->next_results)?>">Next</a>
 ```

-Query string on attacks will be like...
+Query string on attacks will be like:

 ```text
 ?@q=/etc/passwd
 ```

+Then, your `/etc/passwd` will be stolen...

 #### Get all friend ids